-- The Contractor may use notched wedge joints for wearing and binder courses with NMAS mixtures of 19.0 mm or smaller. - Remove and dispose of all loose and foreign material before opening the lane to traffic. - Construct the joint according to Standard Drawing RC-28M. - If the joint is next to opposing traffic, place the abutting lane within 1 working day after placing the mixture.
-If the joint is next to traffic in the same direction, place the abutting lane within 2 working days after placing the mixture. - If both lanes that make the joint are not placed on the same day, amend the Maintenance and Protection of Traffic Plan and install additional signing for uneven lane at no additional cost to the Department.
-Install "Uneven Lane" signs according to Publication 212, Publication 213, and MUTCD and 1/2-mile before the notched wedge joint area and every 1/2-mile within the uneven pavement area.
+- The Contractor may use notched wedge joints for wearing and binder courses with NMAS mixtures of 19.0 mm or smaller. - Remove and dispose of all loose and foreign material before opening the lane to traffic. - Construct the joint as shown on the Standard Drawing. - If the joint is next to opposing traffic, place the abutting asphalt mixture within 1 working day after placing the mixture.
+If the joint is next to traffic in the same direction, place the abutting asphalt mixture within 2 working days after placing the mixture. - If both lanes that make the joint are not placed on the same day, amend the Maintenance and Protection of Traffic Plan and install additional signing for uneven lane at no additional cost to the Department.
+Install "Uneven Lane" signs according to Publication 212, Publication 213, and

+MUTCD and 1/2-mile before the notched wedge joint area and every 1/2-mile within the uneven pavement area.

 2. Transverse Joints.
 Construct joints perpendicular to the pavement centerline.
 The Contractor may saw transverse joints.
 If used, install bulkheads straight and perpendicular to the surface.
-If a bulkhead is not used and the roller moves over the rounded edge of new mixture, locate the joint a sufficient distance from the rounded edge to

-409 - 16 Change No. 3 provide a true surface and cross section.
-Paint the joint face with a thin coating of bituminous material, the PG-Binder used in the pavement course or PG 64-22, before placing fresh mixture against the joint face.
+If a bulkhead is not used and the roller moves over the rounded edge of new mixture, locate the joint a sufficient distance from the rounded edge to provide a true surface and cross section.
+Paint the joint face with a thin coating of asphalt material, the PG-Binder used in the pavement course or PG 64S-22, before placing fresh mixture against the joint face.
 Painting of the joint face is not required for scratch courses.

 3. Other Joints.
-Where placing a wearing course abutting to existing pavement at locations such as paving notches, lane additions, or utility openings, seal the joint with hot bituminous material of the class and type designated for the wearing course.
+Where placing a wearing course abutting to existing pavement at locations such as paving notches, lane additions, or utility openings, seal the joint with hot asphalt material of the class and type designated for the wearing course.
 Evenly apply the sealant a minimum of 6 inches on both sides of the joint.
-The Contractor may use a Class AET, Class E-6 (AASHTO SS-1 or CSS-1) or E-8 (AASHTO SS-1h or CSS-1h) emulsified asphalt instead of hot bituminous material.
+The Contractor may use emulsified asphalt, consisting of PennDOT Material Class TACK or NTT/CNTT, instead of hot asphalt material.
 Before sealing, clean and remove harmful material from the area to be sealed.
 Control the application rate so residual asphalt completely fills surface voids and provides a watertight joint.
 If necessary, use two or more applications of emulsified asphalt.
-Remove excess bituminous material and immediately cover the sealed area with a light application of dry sand that is acceptable to the Representative.
+Remove excess asphalt material and immediately cover the sealed area with a light application of dry sand that is acceptable to the Representative.

 (1) Surface Tolerance.
-Test the finished surface with a 10-foot straightedge at areas the Representative determines may be deficient or irregular, and at transverse joints and paving notches.
+Test the finished surface with a 12-foot straightedge at areas the Representative determines may be deficient or irregular, and at transverse joints (including bridge decks and pavement transition) and paving notches.
 Hold the straightedge in contact with the surface and in successive positions parallel to the road centerline to check the entire width of the pavement.
 Advance along the pavement in stages of not more than one-half the length of the straightedge until the entire area is tested.
 The pavement is defective if irregularities are more than 3/16 inch.